Fuel sales rise and distributors' profit increases - News

 The soaring price of fuel is not bad news for all Brazilians.
 With the economic recovery, sales soared and distributors’ profits continued to increase.

-The federal government’s EPE (Energy Research Company), state-owned, projects that the country will close 2021 with a 7.6% growth in sales of diesel, 7.9% in gasoline and 23% in fuels used for aviation, the QAV.
+The federal government’s EPE (Energy Research Company), state-owned, projects that the country will close 2021 with growth of 7.6% in the sale of diesel, 7.9% in gasoline and 23% in used fuel in aviation, the QAV.
 All comparisons take into account the 2020 numbers.

-On the other hand, hydrous ethanol and LPG should end the year selling less, which partly explains the soaring price of ethanol at the pumps, which is faster than that of gasoline.
+On the other hand, hydrous ethanol and LPG should end the year selling less, which partly explains the soaring price of ethanol at the pumps, with a faster increase than that of gasoline.

 THE vibrate, the name of the former BR, is the largest fuel distributor in Brazil and had a net profit 78.5% higher in the third quarter of this year, compared to 2020, with R$ 598 million in sales.